apache/qpid-jms/Configuration.md

 ## Qpid JmsInitialContextFactory properties syntax

-* To define a ConnectionFactory: connectionfactory.lookupName = URI
+* To define a ConnectionFactory, use *connectionfactory.lookupName = URI*, e.g:

     connectionfactory.myFactoryLookup = amqp://localhost:5672

-* To define a Queue: queue.lookupName = queueName
+* To define a Queue, use *queue.lookupName = queueName*, e.g:

     queue.myQueueLookup = queueA

-* To define a Topic: topic.lookupName = topicName
+* To define a Topic use *topic.lookupName = topicName*, e.g:

     topic.myTopicLookup = topicA